 Planning for PGCS 2020 is already underway, the Symposium will be on the 18th and 19th August 2020, followed by Masterclasses on the 20th.
 Watch this space for more information.

 The Project Governance & Controls Annual Review (PGCAR - ISSN applied for) is our annual, double-blind peer reviewed journal focused on interesting and practical academic papers dealing with enhancing the governance and practice of project, program and portfolio management in the Australasian region.

-Professor Charles B. (Chuck) Keating is a Professor in the Engineering Management and Systems Engineering department at Old Dominion University located in Norfolk, Virginia, USA.
-He will be keynoting on complex system governance.
+Professor Charles B. (Chuck) Keating is a Professor in the Engineering Management and Systems Engineering Department at Old Dominion University located in Norfolk, Virginia, USA.

 Project management has taken another significant step towards becoming a profession.
 After several years of debate and decisions in the UK High Court, the Privy Council considered the application by the Association of Project Management (APM) at its meeting on 12 October 2016 and has now issued an Order of Grant, which has triggered a process which will see the association awarded a Charter.